Academic Catalogs

 Required Writing, Problem Solving, Skills Demonstration

+Faculty-supervised and faculty evaluated speeches delivered to a live (physical or virtual) audience.
+Oral informative presentation will be required to demonstrate elements of effective ability to research, organize, and deliver an effective informative speech presentation.
 Written essay of substantial length will be evaluated on the ability to demonstrate and explain understanding of relationships between people and their unique communication processes.
-Written journal and analysis essays will be evaluated on the ability to demonstrate competence in interpersonal communication, small group communication, public speaking, and intercultural communication.
+Written essays will be evaluated on the ability to demonstrate competence in interpersonal communication, small group communication, public speaking, and intercultural communication.
 Written essay of substantial length will be evaluated on the ability to analyze and critique speeches of public figures and student speeches.

 Eligible Disciplines